vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 2. Select the new object and navigate to **Edit** -> **Delete by Type** -> **History**
 <figure> <img src = "../assets/images/02_maya_space_history_delete.gif"></figure>

-`NOTE`: If something starts going wrong with your model, or tools begin acting strange, it could be because the history of your model is influencing your current actions.
+`NOTE`: If something starts going wrong with your model, or tools begin acting strangely, it could be because the history of your model is influencing your current actions.
 It is good practice in Maya to occasionally delete the history of your model if you no longer need it!

 ## Class Exercise: Archway